Linguistics575/POCRE/evaluation/README-show_changes.md

 A program to show where a hypothesis text (such as the output from an OCR correction system) differs from a reference text (such as the raw OCR'd text).

-# Input
+## Input
 The hypothesis and reference text files, in plain text format (.txt).
 It is assumed that the files have line-by-line correspondence (line breaks are the same).

-# Output
+## Output
-The hypothesis text with changes shown in red.
+The hypothesis text with changes shown in bold and red.
 Words that appear in the reference text but not in the hypothesis text are preceded by "DELETED: "

 > __[DELETED: :]__ The boisterous Mor Whymper came to __breakfast. .....__ I've decided all that
 > excitable volubility in his company __B......__ er because when he crosses over